lilab-bcb/cumulus/docs/cumulus.rst

 	    | and ``data.obsm['X_fle']`` records the force-directed layout coordinates from the diffusion components.
 	    | The ``varm`` field records DE analysis results if performed: ``data.varm['de_res']``.
 	    | The ``uns`` field stores other related information, such as reference genome (``data.uns['genome']``), kNN on PCA coordinates (``data.uns['pca_knn_indices']`` and ``data.uns['pca_knn_distances']``), etc.
+	* - **output_log**
+	  - File
+	  - This is a copy of the logging module output, containing important intermediate messages
 	* - output_seurat_h5ad
 	  - File
 	  - h5ad file in seurat-compatible manner.
 This file can be loaded into R and converted into a Seurat object (see `here <./cumulus.html#load-cumulus-results-into-seurat>`_ for instructions)